What happens when you don’t have a solid sales enablement strategy?

 • Automate repetitive sales processes.

-Here are the steps to get going:
+Here are the steps to create an effective strategy.

 1. Create a sales enablement charter